Monks09/Monks09/Interview_Questions/General.md

 # General Questions

 ### <i>Introduce yourself ( 1-2 minutes)</i>

 <br>
-Hello, my name is Mayank Sharma.
-I am from Kolkata, West Bengal.
-I have done my graduation in B.Sc.
-Computer Science (Honours) from Calcutta University.

-I joined Masai School in my final semester of college because college curriculum was good but it was mostly theoretical and I wanted to learn the actual skills and tools which are required for working in the tech industry.

-So I joined Masai School's Web Development programme which is a 30 week intensive curriculum where I learned frontend and backend technologies and collaborated on several projects with various people over the course of the programme.
+Hi, My name is Mayank Sharma and I am from Kolkata.
+I have done my graduation in B.Sc Computer Science from Calcutta University.
+I have completed Masai School's Full Stack Web Development programme where I learned Web Development using MERN Stack and have collaborated on several projects over the course of the programme.

-Outside of work and studies I enjoy playing football, watching movies and reading short stories.
+ - Can also add some details like why and when I decided to make a career in tech, what was my first project, etc.
+ - Can also add some personal details like family details and hobbies.
 <br>
 <br>

 ### <i>What are your strengths and your weaknesses?</i>

 <br>
 When answering the question about your strengths and weaknesses, it's important to be honest and authentic.
 Here's a potential answer: